-The Vengeance M60 gaming mouse software supports creation of up to 50 profiles, of which one can be stored directly in the mouse's onboard memory.
+The Vengeance M90 gaming mouse can store up to 6 profiles that can be selected on-the-fly.
 Each profile independently stores all the important data for the mouse: DPI settings, lift height, reporting rate, and button assignments, as well as your macros and their button bindings.
-The Manage Profiles activity allows you to manage your profiles, including creating new profiles, importing and exporting profiles, and assigning a profile to the Vengeance M60 mouse's onboard memory.
+The Manage Profiles activity allows you to manage your profiles, including creating new profiles, importing and exporting profiles, and assigning a profile to a slot on the Vengeance M90 mouse.